paulosuzart/krust-pm/README.md

 ====

    - Augment the API to support scaling processes down and up. **Done**
-   - Add filter at `/` by status of istances
    - Implement 0 `max_retries` to mean infinite.
    - Allow configuration of `workdir` for processes.
    - Add command line parser to specify config file.